-Dr. Revaluatio on A/c Cr.
-Particulars Amount Particulars Amount (₹) (₹) to Asset (decrease in value) XXX By Asset (increase in value) xxx To Liability (increase in value) XXX By Liability (decrease in value) xxx To Unrecorded liability xxx By Unrecorded asset xxx To Profit (transferred to partner's capital account in old ratio XXX By Loss (transferred to partner's capital account in old ratio) XXX Total XXX Total XXX
+Dr. Dr. Revaluation A/c Particulars Amount Particulars Amount (₹) (₹) to Asset (decrease in value) XXX By Asset (increase in value) XXX To Liability (increase in value) XXX By Liability (decrease in value) xxx To Unrecorded liability xxx By Unrecorded asset XXX To Profit (transferred to partner's capital account in old ratio XXX By Loss (transferred to partner's capital account in old ratio) XXX Total XXX Total XXX